Remuneration and Nomination Committee Charter (updated 23 August 2023)

 The Committee may form sub-committees to be responsible for and make recommendations to the Committee or to the Board.

-The Committee will meet at least once during each year and otherwise the chairman of the Committee will call meetings as and when necessary or appropriate.
+The Committee will meet at least once during each year and otherwise the Chair of the Committee will call meetings as and when necessary or appropriate.
 Any Committee member may call a meeting of the Committee.
 The Committee may invite any director, senior manager or other staff member, or external or internal auditor, to attend all or a part of a meeting of the Committee.

 A quorum for a meeting of the Committee will be 2 members.
 All matters will be decided by a majority of votes of members present.